About Me

 Topological Data Analysis & Biomolecular Geometry

 Developed the genus invariant for biomolecules.
-Published in Nature Scientific Reports (2018).
+Published in Scientific Reports (2018).

 2020–2025